-• Transfer of the hurricane-impacted property to PRDOH; or

-• Transfer of the vacant lot or existing home from seller to the applicant, as applicable.
+- Transfer of the hurricane-impacted property to PRDOH; or - Transfer of the vacant lot or existing home from seller to the applicant, as applicable.

-Acquisition of real property by PRDOH, including acquisition of property under the R3 Program, is subject to the real property acquisition requirements established in Puerto Rico Executive Order No. 4 of January 20, 2004 (OE-2004-04).
+Acquisition of real property by PRDOH, including acquisition of property under the R3 Program, is subject to the real property acquisition requirements established in Puerto Rico Executive Order No. 4 of January 20, 2004 (OE-2004-04) and PRDOH's Regulation No. 7028 of September 8, 2005, "Regulation for the Acquisition and Disposal of Real Estate Properties of the Puerto Rico Department of Housing".
 Prior to completing the acquisition of real property, PRDOH must obtain the following documents:

 - Survey Plans and / or project plans, such as construction or demolition plans, schematic drawings, engineering drawings, among others; - Property registry certification of the property to be acquired, issued no more than six (6) months prior to the acquisition; - A debt certification from the property owner issued by the Puerto Rico Department of Treasury, issued within six (6) months of submission to PRDOH; - Letter from PRDOH authorizing the acquisition of the property; and - An appraisal report containing a determination of value of the property to be acquired, a description of the property (including area and liens, if any), any structures located on the property, the date of the report, a description of the comparable sales, the appraiser's signature, and any other relevant information for the report to be reliable. - The appraisal report must be certified and approved by an Appraiser Reviewer, different from the appraiser who prepared the appraisal report.
-The Appraiser Reviewer shall revise such report and certify by writing its approval or denial. - Alternatively, PRDOH can designate a Reviewer Committee, to revise such report.
+The Appraiser Reviewer shall revise such report and certify by writing its approval or denial. - o Alternatively, PRDOH can designate a Reviewer Committee, to revise such report.
 The designated Appraisal Reviewer Committee should be comprised of at least one (1) appraiser other than the appraiser who prepared the original valuation report, and two (2) agency employees.